 Thanksgiving dinner is a meal typically filled with high-calorie flavorful recipes.
 If you are focused on eating a healthy diet, or on managing calories you may be wondering how to eat healthy on this holiday.
 But, you can choose to prepare Healthy Thanksgiving Recipes for your holiday meal.

 Take a look at these healthier options that you can use to swap out higher-calorie recipes and build your healthy holiday meal.

 Healthy Appetizer Plater

-Starting with a platter of healthy cut vegetables, fruit, cheese, olives starts your meal right.
+Starting with a platter of healthy-cut vegetables, fruit, hard cheese, crackers, and olives starts your meal right.
 Include a Greek Yogurt Dill Dip, a roasted pepper hummus dip, or a spicy cheese ball.

 Prepare an eggplant caponata appetizer.
 It is a sweet and sour eggplant and olive relish to serve on toast with a sprinkle of cheese that your guests will love.